hyperium/h3/README.md

 As mentioned, the goal of this library is to be generic over a QUIC implementation.
 To that effect, integrations with QUIC libraries exist:

-- `h3-quinn`: in this same repository.
+- [`h3-quinn`](/h3-quinn/): in this same repository.
 - [`s2n-quic-h3`](https://github.com/aws/s2n-quic/tree/main/quic/s2n-quic-h3)

 ## Interoperability

-This crate as well as the quic implementation are [tested](https://github.com/quinn-rs/quinn-interop) for interoperability and performance in the [quic-interop-runner](https://github.com/marten-seemann/quic-interop-runner).
+This crate as well as the quic implementations are tested ([quinn](https://github.com/quinn-rs/quinn-interop), [s2n-quic](https://github.com/aws/s2n-quic/tree/main/scripts/interop)) for interoperability and performance in the [quic-interop-runner](https://github.com/marten-seemann/quic-interop-runner).
 You can see the results at (https://interop.seemann.io/).

 ## License

 h3 is provided under the MIT license.
 See [LICENSE](LICENSE).